-Tapestry is divided between 4 levels: The lower grammar level for children just learning to read (K-3rd).
+Tapestry is divided into 4 levels: The lower grammar level for children just learning to read (K-3rd).
 Upper grammar is for 3rd-6th grade, dialectic for 6th – 9th grades, and rhetoric for 9th – 12th grades.
 The reason for the overlap is children don’t develop at the same rate.

 This year we’re doing moving forward through Rome and into Year 2: Fall of Rome through 1800.
 It’s a crazy, roller-coaster of a year!

 Since I’m not in the mood for a roller-coaster year and want more sanity, rest, and scholé, I’m making a few small changes to Tapestry of Grace.

 - The 1st unit of TOG Year 2 touches on the major works of the middle ages.
 I’m going to pick 1-3 of my favorites for us to read and study rather than jumping from work to work.

 - We’ll spend unit 2 or unit 3 concentrating on Shakespeare.

 - We’ll outline and write papers ala TWTM rather than completing the accountability and thinking questions.
 Outlining is an excellent study skill for all kids to master.

 - I’ll pick an activity to complete each unit rather than trying to complete an activity every week and skipping them all.

 Language Arts (Grammar, Phonics, Penmanship)